20ryanc/bdqm-hyperparam-tuning/docs/SETUP.md

       ```
       ssh -XC -A <UserName>@pace-ice.pace.gatech.edu -R localhost:5555:localhost:5555
       ```
+1. **MySQL setup for Local Server**:

+   1. Make sure you have mySQL server running on your local computer that is currently on port 3306.
+Ignore ssh thuenl setup in the .env file in the next step.
+   1. Open a seperate terminal and ssh into PACE-ICE and reverse foward the local port into pace.
+The example fowards port 5555 from our local machine to PACE-ICE
+      ```
+      ssh -XC -A <UserName>@pace-ice.pace.gatech.edu -R localhost:5555:localhost:3306
+      ```

 1. We want to create an ssh tunnel from computing nodes to login nodes.
 Create a file `~/bdqm-hyperparam-tuning/.env` with the following contents: